 Why do I paint?
 Because I enjoy depicting serendipity, fleeting whimsy; those moments best captured when the subject thinks they are unobserved.
 I work in soft pastel.
 I record familiar memories and shared experiences always with a goal to bring a bright, warm smile!

 ABOUT ANNE HEALEY

-She is a member of several pastel societies and is actively involved in the Pastel Society of Southeast Texas.
-Healey studied watercolor and design at Monash University’s Centre for Arts and Crafts in Melbourne, Australia, drawing, painting and design at the Glassell School of Art in Houston, Texas, and art history at Charles Sturt University, NSW, Australia.
+She is a member of several art societies and is past President of the Pastel Society of Southeast Texas.
+Healey studied watercolor and design at Monash University’s Centre for Arts and Crafts in Melbourne, Australia; drawing, painting and design at the Glassell School of Art in Houston, Texas, life drawing at DeCordova in Massachussets and, art history at Charles Sturt University, NSW, Australia.

 She studied pastel extensively with Master Pastelists and accomplished professional artists in the US, Australia, and France.

 Healey has had solo and group exhibitions in Massachusetts, upstate New York and in Texas.
 Additionally, her work can be found online, in galleries, in private and, corporate collections.
 She currently works in her Providence studio, and lives with her husband and their pandemic pup, Cricket.
 When she’s not in her studio, she can be found painting pleinair with fellow artists, relaxing with a good book and a fresh brewed cup of builders’ tea.